cloudmesh-project/yubikey/docs/source/install.rst

 .. prompt:: bash

-	cd sample_yubi/
-        python manage.py makemigrations
-        python manage.py migrate
-   	python manage.py inspectdb

-If you are still unable to find that in your database follow these steps:

-.. prompt:: bash

-	python manage.py migrate --fake
-	python manage.py makemigrations
-	python manage.py --fake-initial
+  make inspect

 Add your Yubikey to Django Database:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you confirm that `DjangoYubicoYubicokey` is installed make sure that you have created an admin user for django portal.
-To create admin user in django:

-.. prompt:: bash

-   python manage.py createsuperuser

-follow the instructions to create credentials.

-Time to run Django and store your keys,run

-.. prompt:: bash

-	python manage.py runserver

-go to:
+Go to:

 * http://127.0.0.1:8000/admin/

-login using the credetials that you just created.  you will see a site administration page with Yubico Yubikeys.
+Login using the credetials that you just created.
+You will see a site administration page with Yubico Yubikeys.

 If you see the database by clicking the link you will see that there